pratyushmohit/code-forge-agent/README.md

 Project: code-forge-agent
 Repo: github.com/pratyushmohit/code-forge-agent

+> **Work in Progress** — architecture and core components are in place, but this project is actively being built.
+Not production-ready.

 ## Problem Statement

 Traditional agentic AI systems expose external APIs as predefined tools — each tool is a